 Sounds like these would make the perfect snacking fuel to get you through all of that holiday baking (or those stacks of dishes)!
 Better make a batch of buckeyes before you get started.

 Dishing Out Health has the recipe.

 Torrone is an Italian Christmas tradition, and the chocolate version is my favorite.
-Make your own at home with Rosemary Molloy’s fantastic recipe, with three kinds of chocolate, Nutella, and toasted hazelnuts.
+Make your own at home with Rosemary Molloy’s fantastic recipe, with three kinds of chocolate, Nutella (maybe try making a version of that from scratch as well?), and toasted hazelnuts.
 (Swooning over here just thinking about it!)

-After chilling, slice this baby up and mix the pieces in with your candy platter for giveaways, or bag it up in holiday-patterned cellophane bags, tied with pretty bows.
+After chilling, slice this baby up and add the pieces to the mix on your candy platters for giveaways, or bag it up in holiday-patterned cellophane bags, tied with pretty bows.